 You must wait until the next Annual Benefits Enrollment period to change your medical Option election and your network administrator, unless you experience a relocation Life Event.
-See the "Life Events" section for more information.
+See "Life Events" for more information.

 See the "Medical Benefit Options Comparison" in the Medical Benefit Options Overview section to see a comparison of your benefits under the VALUE Medical Option.